mikelgo/angular-kit/README.md

 - [immutable-helper](./libs/immutable-helper/README.md) - immutable helper functions to deal with objects and arrays

 ## Info
 The main branch does always contain the latest version of the packages.
-If you want to use a specific version, please have a look at the [releases](https://github.com/mikelgo/angular-kit/releases).
+If you want to use a specific version, there will be a v.x.x.x-package-name branch (e.g. v.1.x.x-rx-stateful) if more than the current version is supported.
-For version 1.x.x, please have a look at the [v1 branch](https://github.com/mikelgo/angular-kit/tree/v1.x.x).

 ## ✍ Contributing
 All contributions are very welcome.
 Kindly have a look at the [contribution guide](./CONTRIBUTING.md)